visionlabatuillinois/V1-salience-model-NSF-award-number-BCS1921735/README.md

 # salience-model
-A model of visual salience written and developed by Rachel F Heaton and John E Hummel
+# Conceptualization: Simona Buetti, John E Hummel, Alejandro Lleras, and Rachel F Heaton .
+# Software: John E Hummel and Rachel F Heaton.

 * Copyright 2023 The Board of Trustees of the University of Illinois.
 All Rights Reserved.
 * Licensed under the terms of the Apache License 2.0 license (the "License")